DermoMeca proposes to study physical behavior of fibroblasts, cells responsible for collagen and elastin synthesis, and dermis sustaining capacity.

 How to evaluate production of extracellular matrix components?

 Collagen is one of the major constituents of dermis, the intermediate layer of skin.
-It is one of the most abundant protein in human and is composed of long polypeptide chains also called procollagene.
+It is one of the most abundant protein in the human body and is composed of long polypeptide chains also called procollagene.
 These can also form fibrils when tropocollagene molecules are close to each other.
 In all tissues, these fibers then bind together to form a collagen structure and network that notably provides stiffness/firmness to the skin.